long your convertible car seat will keep your child safe? Knowing when a car seat expires is just as important as choosing the right one.

 Most convertible car seats last about 6 to 10 years.
 The exact time depends on the brand and model.
 The expiration date is usually printed on the seat.
 It can be on a sticker or molded into the plastic.
 Using the seat after this date is unsafe.

 Expiration dates are set to ensure safety standards.
-Over time, materials can weaken and parts can fail.
-Car seat laws in many places require using seats before expiration.
+Over time, materials can weaken and parts can fail. car seat laws by states in many places require using seats before expiration.
 Always check the seat’s label to find the date.

 Factors Affecting Durability